plat933x/test_automation/README.md

 Sample automated test cases with:
 - pytest
 - requests for API test automation
-- selenium for web browser test automation
+- playwright&selenium for web browser test automation

 CI workflow set to run with 'pytest -v' flag for detailed information about files and test cases.